Delivery Hero (ETR:DHER) Given a €180.00 Price Target by Jefferies Financial Group Analysts

-Jefferies Financial Group set a €180.00 ($204.55) price target on Delivery Hero (ETR:DHER) in a research report released on Monday, Borsen Zeitung reports.
+Jefferies Financial Group set a €180.00 ($204.55) price target on Delivery Hero (ETR:DHER) in a research report report published on Monday morning, Borsen Zeitung reports.

 Delivery Hero SE offers online food ordering and delivery services.
 It operates approximately in 50 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 Delivery Hero SE has a strategic partnership agreement with Woowa Brothers Corp. to expand its Asian operations.
 The company was founded in 2011 and is headquartered in Berlin, Germany.